Master of Surgery (by research)

 To be eligible to be admitted to candidature by the Dean or Associate Dean, an applicant must:

-hold or have completed the requirements for the degree of Bachelor of Medicine or Bachelor of Surgery from the University of Sydney; and
+hold or have completed the requirements for a medical degree from the University of Sydney or an equivalent qualification; and

 (i) have a traineeship with the relevant surgical training program of the Royal Australasian College of Surgeons, or